 To minimize potential adverse impacts on the piping plover and seabeach amaranth, the USACE will follow recommendations previously provided by the NYSDEC and USFWS as described below (USACE 1998, USFWS 1999).
 These measures are expected to minimize potential adverse impacts on numerous other species that may use coastal habitats in the Project Area, including several state-listed shorebird species.
-Time of year (TOY) no-dredge/work restriction recommendations are as follows: for piping plover from April 1 through September 2, and for seabeach amaranth from June 1 through November 1, when the presence of these species within an area of potential effect is confirmed.
+Time of year (TOY) no-dredge/work restriction recommendations are as follows: for piping plover and rufa red knot from April 1 through September 2, and for seabeach amaranth from June 1 through November 1, when the presence of these species within an area of potential effect is confirmed.

-5.1 PIPING PLOVER
+5.1 PIPING PLOVER and RUFA RED KNOT